amingolmahalle/HttpClientToCurlGenerator/README.md

 ---

-### 🧰 2.
-Manual Mode

-Generate curl commands **on demand** using extension methods on either `HttpClient` or `HttpRequestMessage`.

-**Best for:**
-Debugging individual requests, creating reproducible Postman calls, or sharing API examples.

----

 ### 💡 Why Use HttpClientToCurl?

-- 🧪 Instantly visualize and debug request payloads or headers
+- 🧪 Instantly visualise and debug request payloads or headers
 - 🤝 Share exact API calls with teammates or QA engineers
 - ⚙️ Simplify Postman and CLI reproduction
-- 🪶 Lightweight, dependency-free, and easy to integrate
+- 🧩 Lightweight, dependency-free, and easy to integrate

 ---
 ## ⚙️ Installation